Skip to main content

 Returns: Promise<Browser> - Connected browser instance Example:

-const browser = await client.connect('browser-handle-123')
+const workers = await client.workers()

 client.browsers()

-Lists all browsers on a device.
+Lists all browsers on a worker.

 client.browsers(address?: Address): Promise<Browser[]>